 5. The devourer – What an interesting verse!
-Those who stingily hang on to their money, depending on it as if it was their god, may face a devourer.
+Those who stingily hang on to their money, depending on it as if it were their god, may face a devourer.
 This is a divine curse.
 When God sets the devourer on you, it is as if nothing goes right.
-At that time it might have shown itself in destroyed crops and poor harvests.
-Today the “devourer” may inflict many expenses on your families like a car that breaks down, a kid who has to make an emergency dentist trip, a broken bone, and various other surprise and sudden expenses.
+At that time, it might have shown itself in destroyed crops and poor harvests.
+Today the “devourer” may inflict many expenses on your family like, a car that breaks down, a kid who has to make an emergency dentist trip, a broken bone, and various other surprise and sudden expenses.
 A trial should not be assumed to always be a manifestation of God’s discipline.
-But it is possible that it is.
+But that is certainly a possibility.
 He does sometimes use these things to discipline us for our love of money and lack of faith in Him.

 What can we learn from this passage?
-What do you need to do to change your use of or your view of money?
+What do you need to do to change your use of or view of money?
 How will you apply what you have learned about giving today?